ray-dorai/armyourmind/sources.md

 of Goose Green, Spencer Fitz-Gibbon
 On Tactics: A Theory of Victory in Battle, BA Friedman
 Lessons Learned: Learning from the Long War, Hooker & Collins
 The Bear Went Over the Mountain, Lester W. Grau
-Military Power: Explaining Victory and Defeat in Modern Battle, Stephen Biddle
+The Other Side of the Mountain, Ali Ahmad Jalali Military Power: Explaining Victory and Defeat in Modern Battle, Stephen Biddle
+Fangs of the Lone Wolf, Dodge Billingsley

 Mind Over Muscle, Jigaro Kano
 Jeet Kune Do, Bruce Lee

 A New Conception of War, Ian T. Brown
-On Killing, Dave Grossman
 The Microsociology of Violence, Randall Collins
 Ultrasociety: How 10,000 Years of War Made Humans the Greatest Cooperators on Earth, Peter Turchin